Related Content

 Expanded Learning Opportunities Program Manager, San Leandro Unified School District

 Emily D. Nathan, MPA, is a mission-driven education leader with over 25 years of experience designing, managing, and scaling high-impact programs across the Bay Area.
-With deep expertise in after-school and expanded learning, Emily has overseen district wide initiatives serving thousands of K–12 students, developed sustainable systems for program execution, and built cross-sector partnerships to ensure equitable student outcomes.
+With deep expertise in after-school and Expanded Learning, Emily has overseen district-wide initiatives serving thousands of K–12 students, developed sustainable systems for program execution, and built cross-sector partnerships to ensure equitable student outcomes.

 Andrea Nava